Research in Sciences Summer Program FAQ

 Research fellows are expected to:

 • work a full time schedule.
-Specific hours may be set by your mentor.
+Specific hours for research and study may be set by your mentor.

 • attend all required workshops.
 Fellows should consult with their mentors about additional workshops.